 My research and teaching specializations are the cultural histories of contemporary music and multimedia industries, with a focus on the Philippines and the US.

-My current book project, Pop Convergence, examines musical flows in contemporary Manila.
+My current book project Pop Convergence (under contract with Oxford University Press) examines musical flows and networks in contemporary Manila.
 Through a combination of archival research, musical analysis, and ethnographic fieldwork, I explore how the country’s mass entertainment industry has bestowed on its audience assurances of cultural and social authority.

 Another major project, Listening to Caregiving, engages with global narratives of migration, cultural memory, and archiving.
-Through sonic ethnography, interactive digital mapping, and online crowdsourcing, my work sheds light on the experiences of Filipino domestic workers around the world.
+Through sonic ethnography and interactive digital mapping, my work sheds light on experiences of Filipino domestic workers in select international locations.
 I launched the project at Princeton’s Migration and Humanities Lab, led by Sandra Bermann.

 I’ve taught classes and supervised projects on musicology, ethnomusicology, sound studies, multimedia research methods, global culture industries, digital technologies, and audio/visual production.